StarLightNova/JavaQuizMakerConsole/README.md

 This is my project from University Java course.

 *How to run:
-First of all you should save all files in one filder.
+First of all you should save all files in one folder.
 Using Terminal(Linux, MacOS) or Console compile QuizMaker.java.

 if you had installed Java version 8 and more type to the console: javac QuizMaker.java